vchoudhary480/Wireshark-Network-Analysis/reports/findings_report.md

 ![ICMP filter showing ping and port unreachable messages](../screenshots/icmp_ping.png)

 This could be a background service trying to reach a server that's no longer listening, or a UDP-based protocol timing out.
-Not a security vulnerability on its own, but in a SOC environment this pattern would be worth investigating — repeated port-unreachable messages can indicate scanning, misconfiguration, or a service that moved.
+Not a security vulnerability on its own, but in a SOC environment this pattern would be worth investigating; repeated port-unreachable messages can indicate scanning, misconfiguration, or a service that moved.

 ---